A rice cooker is an automated electronically controlled kitchen appliance that cooks rice by boiling or steaming it.

 Did you know that archaeologists found a Bronze Age (c.
 1250 BC) ceramic rice cooker in Greece?

-It is housed in the British Museum today and it is believed to be the first rice steamer/cooker in history which is similar to the Charleston Rice Steamer (which had become a common name to all non-automated dedicated rice-cooking utensils not too long ago).
+British Museum exhibits the ceramic rice cooker these days.
+It is believed to be the first rice steamer/cooker in history which is similar to the Charleston Rice Steamer (which had become a common name to all non-automated dedicated rice-cooking utensils not too long ago).

 The rice steamer utensils are constructed like a large double boiler that has a venting hole or holes on the second cooking bowl to allow for the transmission of steam.